CUgriffinlab/gnomes-submission/docs/source/tutorial.rst

 		#.
 Open the Terminal (Mac) or Command Prompt (Windows) application and copy and paste the following commands into the window.
 Each time press <Enter> to run the command.

 			* Optional: Change into the Documents folder.
-When you open Terminal/Command you will likely be in the home (or 'C://' drive), but you can change to Documents with ``cd Documents``
+When you open Terminal/Command you will likely be in the home (or 'C://' drive), but you can change to Documents with ``$ cd Documents``

 		#.
-Clone the repository using ``git clone https://github.com/cugriffinlab/your-username-gnomes.git``
+Clone the repository using ``$ git clone https://github.com/cugriffinlab/your-username-gnomes.git``
 		#.
-Change to the current working directory using ``cd your-username-gnomes``
+Change to the current working directory using ``$ cd your-username-gnomes``
 		#.
-Build the tests using ``docker-compose -f ./testing/docker-compose.yml build`` (make sure Docker is open on your computer).
+Build the tests using ``$ docker-compose -f ./testing/docker-compose.yml build`` (make sure Docker is open on your computer).
 		#.
-Run the tests using ``docker-compose -f ./testing/docker-compose.yml up --abort-on-container-exit``.
+Run the tests using ``$ docker-compose -f ./testing/docker-compose.yml up --abort-on-container-exit``.
 Submissions must pass all tests!

 	* The steps for self-evaluation are as follows:

 		#.
 Open the Terminal (Mac) or Command Prompt (Windows) application and copy and paste the following commands into the window.
 Each time press <Enter> to run the command.

 			* Optional: Change into the Documents folder.
-When you open Terminal/Command you will likely be in the home (or 'C://' drive), but you can change to Documents with ``cd Documents``
+When you open Terminal/Command you will likely be in the home (or 'C://' drive), but you can change to Documents with ``$ cd Documents``

 		#.
-Clone the repository using ``git clone https://github.com/cugriffinlab/your-username-gnomes.git``
+Clone the repository using ``$ git clone https://github.com/cugriffinlab/your-username-gnomes.git``
 		#.
-Change to the current working directory using ``cd your-username-gnomes``
+Change to the current working directory using ``$ cd your-username-gnomes``
 		#.
-Build the simulation using ``docker-compose -f ./sandbox/docker-compose.yml build`` (make sure Docker is open on your computer).
+Build the simulation using ``$ docker-compose -f ./sandbox/docker-compose.yml build`` (make sure Docker is open on your computer).
 		#.
-Run the simulation using ``docker-compose -f ./sandbox/docker-compose.yml up --abort-on-container-exit``
+Run the simulation using ``$ docker-compose -f ./sandbox/docker-compose.yml up --abort-on-container-exit``
 		#.
 The results of the simulation are in the folder ``sandbox/outputs``.

 ..